sadeedameen/sadeedameen.github.io/README.md

 ## About Me

 Hi!
 I'm Sadeed Ameen, a passionate and experienced developer specializing in no-code/low-code solutions, with a focus on Bubble.io and Airtable.
-Recently, I have transitioned to coding to expand my skill set and take on more complex projects.
 I have a strong background in creating efficient, user-friendly applications and integrating various tools and APIs to enhance functionality.
 I am also proficient in AI Voice Agent (VAPI), which I have used to develop innovative solutions for businesses.

 ## Skills and Expertise